-The \$3.8 million increase in deferred services revenues was primarily driven by a \$7.6 million increase in services billings associated with ongoing InsuranceNow implementations related to acquired contracts which are being deferred until go-live and then will be recognized ratably over the remaining contract term.
-This was partially offset by the net recognition of \$3.8 million in previously deferred billings.
+The \$7.2 million increase in deferred services revenues was primarily driven by increased services billings, mainly composed of ongoing InsuranceNow implementations related to acquired contracts which are being deferred until go-live.
+The increase was partially offset by net recognition in previously deferred billings.

 Generally, our deferred revenues consist only of amounts that have been invoiced, but not yet recognized as revenues.
 As a result, deferred revenues and change in deferred revenues represent incomplete measures of the strength of our business and are not necessarily indicative of our future performance.
-However, we believe that as we transition to a greater mix of subscription revenues, the change in our deferred revenues will become a more meaningful indicator of our future performance
+However, the transition to a greater mix of subscription orders will likely result in higher deferred revenues.